Access main content

 Icebreaker activities to get to know each other

-The Chinese Portrait Game
+The Chinese portrait game

-Ultimately, the Chinese portrait is an excellent tool for breaking the ice during this back-to-school period.
-Accessible and unifying, it establishes a climate of trust and goodwill in the classroom, thus promoting group cohesion from the very first days.
+Ultimately, the "Chinese portrait" is an excellent icebreaker at the start of the school year.
+Accessible and engaging, it fosters a climate of trust and goodwill in the classroom, thus promoting group cohesion from the very first days.

-• The Chinese Flash Portrait: "If I were a movie, I would be...", "If I were a song...".
-Each participant completes these sentences to reveal themselves in an original way to their partner.
-Change every 3 minutes.
+• The quick "Chinese portrait" game: "If I were a movie, I would be...", "If I were a song...".
+Each person completes these sentences to reveal themselves in an original way to their partner.
+The roles change every 3 minutes.

 The creative presentation sheet

-Outdoor cohesion activities
+Outdoor team-building activities

-Orienteering in high school
+Orienteering in the high school

 Each team, equipped with a map and a questionnaire, will have to solve a series of puzzles leading them from one strategic point to another: